Qantas WiFi offers a very fast and pleasingly free way to stay connected above the clouds on its domestic Boeing 737 and Airbus A330 flights.

 Do Qantas international flights have WiFi?

-Not yet.
-Although Qantas has trialled inflight WiFi on its Airbus A380s, speeds were very slow and passenger uptake was minimal.
+Qantas actually trialled inflight WiFi on its Airbus A380s many years ago, the airline found that speeds were very slow and passenger uptake was minimal.

-Once all three ViaSat-3 satellites are in orbit, Qantas will then add international WiFi to its Airbus A380 and Boeing 787 Dreamliner fleets, as well as some international versions of the Airbus A330 and the Project Sunrise Airbus A350 jets.
+Once the trio of ViaSat-3 satellites are in orbit, Qantas is expected to add international WiFi to its Airbus A380 and Boeing 787 Dreamliner fleets, as well as the Project Sunrise Airbus A350 jets.

 Which Qantas aircraft are equipped with WiFi?